King of the Ring (1997)

-The 1997 King of the Ring was the fifth annual King of the Ring professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) that featured the 11th King of the Ring tournament.
+The 1997 King of the Ring was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fifth annual King of the Ring event and hosted the finals of the 11th King of the Ring tournament for men.
 It took place on June 8, 1997, at the Providence Civic Center in Providence, Rhode Island.

-The main event was a standard wrestling match for the WWF Championship.
-The Undertaker defeated Faarooq to retain the title.
+The main event was a standard wrestling match for the WWF Championship in which The Undertaker defeated Faarooq to retain the title.
 The undercard included the 1997 King of the Ring tournament, which was won by Hunter Hearst Helmsley.
-Other matches on the undercard included Shawn Michaels versus Stone Cold Steve Austin, The Hart Foundation (Owen Hart, The British Bulldog, and Jim Neidhart) versus Sycho Sid and The Legion of Doom in a six-man tag team match and Goldust versus Crush.
+Other matches on the undercard included Shawn Michaels versus "Stone Cold" Steve Austin, The Hart Foundation (Owen Hart, The British Bulldog, and Jim Neidhart) versus Sycho Sid and The Legion of Doom (Hawk and Animal) in a six-man tag team match, and Goldust versus Crush.

 Production

 Background

-King of the Ring was a pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
-The PPV featured the King of the Ring tournament, a single-elimination tournament that was established in 1985 and held annually until 1991, with the exception of 1990; these early tournaments were held as special non-televised house shows.
-The winner of the tournament was crowned "King of the Ring."
+King of the Ring was a professional wrestling pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
+The PPV was named after the King of the Ring tournament, a men's single-elimination tournament that was established in 1985 and held annually until 1991, except for 1990, with the winner crowned the "King of the Ring"; these early tournaments were held as special non-televised house shows.
 Unlike the non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
-There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-Considered one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year, the 1997 event was the fifth King of the Ring PPV and 11th tournament overall.
-It was held on June 8, 1997 at the Providence Civic Center in Providence, Rhode Island.
+Other matches took place at the event as it was a traditional three-hour pay-per-view.
+The King of the Ring event became considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest annual shows of the year.
+The fifth King of the Ring PPV hosted the finals of the 11th tournament, and it was held on June 8, 1997, at the Providence Civic Center in Providence, Rhode Island.